Alkermes (NASDAQ:ALKS) Sees Large Volume Increase

-Alkermes plc (NASDAQ:ALKS – Get Rating) saw unusually-strong trading volume on Wednesday .
-Approximately 97,029 shares traded hands during trading, a decline of 91% from the previous session’s volume of 1,110,160 shares.The stock last traded at $27.05 and had previously closed at $27.99.
+Shares of Alkermes plc (NASDAQ:ALKS – Get Rating) saw an uptick in trading volume on Wednesday .
+97,029 shares traded hands during mid-day trading, a decline of 91% from the previous session’s volume of 1,110,160 shares.The stock last traded at $27.05 and had previously closed at $27.99.

-Several equities analysts recently issued reports on ALKS shares.
-TheStreet raised shares of Alkermes from a “d+” rating to a “c” rating in a report on Tuesday, March 1st.
-Citigroup lifted their price objective on shares of Alkermes from $22.00 to $26.00 and gave the company a “neutral” rating in a report on Tuesday, March 22nd.
-Zacks Investment Research raised shares of Alkermes from a “hold” rating to a “strong-buy” rating and set a $28.00 price objective on the stock in a report on Monday, January 10th.
-Cantor Fitzgerald raised shares of Alkermes from a “hold” rating to an “overweight” rating and set a $32.00 price target on the stock in a report on Thursday, January 27th.
-Finally, Mizuho lifted their price target on shares of Alkermes from $33.00 to $35.00 in a report on Thursday, February 17th.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating, two have given a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat, Alkermes currently has an average rating of “Hold” and an average target price of $29.67.
+Several research firms recently weighed in on ALKS.
+StockNews.com began coverage on Alkermes in a report on Thursday.
+They issued a “buy” rating for the company.
+Zacks Investment Research upgraded Alkermes from a “hold” rating to a “strong-buy” rating and set a $28.00 price objective for the company in a report on Monday, January 10th.
+TheStreet upgraded Alkermes from a “d+” rating to a “c” rating in a report on Tuesday, March 1st.
+Citigroup boosted their target price on shares of Alkermes from $22.00 to $26.00 and gave the stock a “neutral” rating in a report on Tuesday, March 22nd.
+Finally, Mizuho boosted their target price on shares of Alkermes from $33.00 to $35.00 in a report on Thursday, February 17th.
+One analyst has rated the stock with a sell rating, five have issued a hold rating, three have given a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat.com, Alkermes currently has a consensus rating of “Hold” and a consensus price target of $29.67.

-In other Alkermes news, EVP Craig C. Hopkinson sold 11,983 shares of the company’s stock in a transaction dated Wednesday, February 23rd.
+In related news, EVP Craig C. Hopkinson sold 2,306 shares of the company’s stock in a transaction that occurred on Friday, February 18th.
+The stock was sold at an average price of $25.17, for a total value of $58,042.02.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, EVP Craig C. Hopkinson sold 11,983 shares of the company’s stock in a transaction that occurred on Wednesday, February 23rd.
 The shares were sold at an average price of $24.76, for a total value of $296,699.08.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Craig C. Hopkinson sold 2,306 shares of the company’s stock in a transaction dated Friday, February 18th.
-The stock was sold at an average price of $25.17, for a total transaction of $58,042.02.
 The disclosure for this sale can be found here.
-4.63% of the stock is owned by insiders.
+4.63% of the stock is currently owned by insiders.

-Several hedge funds have recently added to or reduced their stakes in ALKS.
-Credit Agricole S A purchased a new stake in shares of Alkermes during the fourth quarter worth about $35,000.
-Exchange Traded Concepts LLC increased its stake in shares of Alkermes by 61.8% during the third quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of ALKS.
+Credit Agricole S A purchased a new stake in Alkermes in the 4th quarter worth approximately $35,000.
+Exchange Traded Concepts LLC boosted its position in Alkermes by 61.8% in the 3rd quarter.
 Exchange Traded Concepts LLC now owns 1,170 shares of the company’s stock worth $36,000 after purchasing an additional 447 shares in the last quarter.
-UMB Bank N A MO purchased a new stake in shares of Alkermes during the fourth quarter worth about $47,000.
-SouthState Corp purchased a new stake in shares of Alkermes during the third quarter worth about $77,000.
-Finally, TCI Wealth Advisors Inc. increased its stake in shares of Alkermes by 527.4% during the third quarter.
+UMB Bank N A MO purchased a new stake in Alkermes in the 4th quarter worth approximately $47,000.
+SouthState Corp purchased a new stake in Alkermes in the 3rd quarter worth approximately $77,000.
+Finally, TCI Wealth Advisors Inc. boosted its position in Alkermes by 527.4% in the 3rd quarter.
 TCI Wealth Advisors Inc. now owns 2,541 shares of the company’s stock worth $78,000 after purchasing an additional 2,136 shares in the last quarter.
-94.37% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors own 94.37% of the company’s stock.

 About Alkermes (NASDAQ:ALKS)